 - (a) apply for a listing on the ACE Market through a Sponsor.
-The Sponsor must be one from the Register of Sponsors for the ACE Market; - (b) be incorporated in a jurisdiction where the corporation laws are at least equivalent to those in Malaysia particularly on corporate governance, shareholders' and minority interest protection and take-overs and mergers; - (c) be registered as a foreign corporation under the Companies Act 1965; - (d) have a majority of directors whose principal place of residence is within Malaysia if its operations are predominantly Malaysian-based, or at least 1 director whose principal place of residence is within Malaysia if its operations are predominantly foreign-based; - (e) appoint an agent or representative in Malaysia to liaise with Bursa Securities; - (f) establish a share transfer or share registration office in Malaysia; - (g) prepare its financial statements in accordance with approved accounting standards (which include International Accounting Standards) and for this purpose, provide Bursa Securities with a confirmation from a professional accountant qualified under the Accountants Act 1967 and from an international accounting firm, that the financial statements comply with the said approved accounting standards; and
+The Sponsor must be one from the Register of Sponsors for the ACE Market; - (b) be incorporated in a jurisdiction where the corporation laws are at least equivalent to those in Malaysia particularly on corporate governance, shareholders' and minority interest protection and take-overs and mergers; - (c) be registered as a foreign corporation under the Companies Act 1965; - (d) have a majority of directors whose principal or only place of residence is within Malaysia if its operations are predominantly Malaysian-based, or at least 2 independent directors whose principal or only place of residence is within Malaysia if its operations are predominantly foreign-based; - (e) ensure that the audit committee has at least 1 independent director whose principal or only place of residence is within Malaysia; - (f) appoint an external auditor from an international accounting firm or an accounting firm with international affiliation, which is duly registered or recognised by the Audit Oversight Board pursuant to section 310 of the Securities Commission Act 1993;

-- (h) ensure that the auditing standards applied are in accordance with approved auditing standards applied in Malaysia or the International Standards on Auditing. - 5.3 If the jurisdiction in which the foreign corporation is incorporated does not have corporation laws equivalent to the standard of law in Malaysia, does this mean that the foreign corporation is unable to fulfil the entry criteria stipulated in Rule 5.03 of the ACE LR?
+- (g) appoint an agent or representative in Malaysia to liaise with Bursa Securities; - (h) establish a share transfer or share registration office in Malaysia; - (i) prepare its financial statements in accordance with approved accounting standards (which include International Accounting Standards) and for this purpose, provide Bursa Securities with a confirmation from a professional accountant qualified under the Accountants Act 1967 and from an international accounting firm, that the financial statements comply with the said approved accounting standards; and - (j) ensure that the auditing standards applied are in accordance with approved auditing standards applied in Malaysia or the International Standards on Auditing. - 5.3 If the jurisdiction in which the foreign corporation is incorporated does not have corporation laws equivalent to the standard of law in Malaysia, does this mean that the foreign corporation is unable to fulfil the entry criteria stipulated in Rule 5.03 of the ACE LR?